gaurav137/azure-cleanroom-samples/big-data/README.md

 ```

 > [!NOTE]
-> For using a specific Azure subscription, use the `-subscription` parameter in the command above to specify the subscription ID.
+> For using an Azure subscription, use the `-subscription` parameter in the command above to specify the subscription ID.

 > [!IMPORTANT]
 > The above script creates an Azure Storage account for OIDC usage when running for the `operator` persona.
 If you have a pre-configured Azure storage account for OIDC usage then supply that account name for the `operator` persona as follows: